NVIDIA/cloud-native-docs/container-toolkit/cdi-support.md

 You must generate a new CDI specification after any of the following changes:

 - You change the device or CUDA driver configuration.
-- You upgrade the Linux kernel.
+- You use a location such as `/var/run/cdi` that is cleared on boot.

 A configuration change can occur when MIG devices are created or removed, or when the driver is upgraded.
 ```